tjfaw1/tjfaw1/README.md

 ### :man_technologist: About Me :
 I am a Junior Software Engineer from Collingwood, Melbourne.

-- :telescope: I’ve fresh of completing a software development coding bootcamp with Le-Wagon, Melbourne.
+- :telescope: I’m fresh of completing a software development coding bootcamp with Le-Wagon, Melbourne.

 - :seedling: Teaching myself Ruby Testing (rspec) and Javascript.